 If you’re a frequent Amazon shopper, CamelCamelCamel.com is a must-know site.
 While it isn’t much to look at, it’s a fantastic resource.
 The primary function of the site is to track price history for nearly any product.

 It’s as simple as copying the page URL for the item in question and pasting into the search tool at the very top of the page.
 Hit the search button and watch the CamelCamelCamel magic.
 You’ll see info about the product and a purchase button as well as a detailed price history going back months or even years.

 Like CamelCamelCamel, Keepa also offers its own browser tabs for FireFox, Chrome, Opera and Microsoft Edge.
 Wishlist importing is available with Keepa as well for email updates when prices drop.
-Keepa works in nearly a dozen locations around the world including the UK, Spain, Japan, France and Australia.
-As a bonus, Keepa highlights support for tracking lightning deals, which is very welcomed given how quickly they sell out.
+Keepa works in nearly a dozen locations around the world, including the UK, Spain, Japan, France and Australia.
+As a bonus, Keepa highlights support for tracking lightning deals, which is very welcomed, given how quickly they sell out.

-4. Price Alert for Amazon
+4. Price Alert for Amazon (iOS)

 As you start adding items to your watch list, you set the desired price for each item.
 As the price falls beneath that threshold, a notification pops up on your smartphone.
-The app is full of information so you can see historical pricing for every item.
+The app is full of information, so you can see historical pricing for every item.
 If you want to see items that are only available via Prime delivery, that’s only a click or two away.

 If there’s any drawback to the app, it’s that tracking more than three items at a time requires a small in-app purchase.
-However, given the savings you’re likely to incur, an in-app purchase that’s as much as a cup of coffee is worth every penny.
+However, given the savings you’re likely to find, an in-app purchase that’s as much as a cup of coffee is worth every penny.